mtisby/mtisby-website/README.md

+<h1>mtisby portfolio</h1>

-My portfolio containing all of my completed and deployed projects in a visually aesthetic way.
+<p>My portfolio containing all of my completed and deployed projects in a visually aesthetic way.

 This web app was created using the JavaScript framework React.